briana-barajas/climatree-mapping-FORK/README.md

 * scripts 3, 4 and 5 were modified to run each species through individually in order to create species-level maps

+**main.R** --> This script was created to make the process of running scripts 3,4 and 5 easier.
+By running this one script, scripts 3, 4 and 5 will be run for each species selected.

 **3_run_regressions.R** --> This script species-level regressions to analyze the impact of historical climate on weather sensitivity (combines CMIP5 data with TerraClimate data)

 **4_sens_predictions.R** --> This script creates predictions of how climate change will impact growth across each species range (vulnerability).

 **5_mapping.R** --> This script creates sensitivity and vulnerability maps for targeted species.

-* create_top_species.R provides code for how we selected the most sampled species (by number of trees in the ITRDB)
+**create_top_species.R** --> provides code for how we selected the most sampled species (by number of trees in the ITRDB)

 ## Repository Structure:
 ```